Aamidal/ruby-games/README.md

 # ruby-games
-A collection of small games built in Ruby
+This repo houses small games built as projects for The Odin Project's Ruby on Rails curriculum.